openmethane/openmethane/README.md

 For local testing and development, we recommend that the docker container is used.

-The docker container assumes that the openmethane-prior and setup_wrf repositories have been cloned locally (as `../openmethane-prior` and `../setup_wrf` respectively).
+The docker container assumes that the [openmethane-prior](https://github.com/openmethane/openmethane-prior) and [setup-wrf](https://github.com/openmethane/setup-wrf) repositories have been cloned locally (as `../openmethane-prior` and `../setup-wrf` respectively).
 There are artifacts from these repos that are required to be run before running the adjoint model.

 The docker container can be built and run with: